Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 The United States also does not have a specific digital nomad visa.
 If you want to move to the country while keeping your remote job, you must ensure you adhere to any legal requirements.

-Budgeting for your move to the United States
+Budgeting for moving to the US

 Moving abroad can be expensive, so it’s essential to budget for your move before you go.
 Not only that, but some visas require proof that you have enough money to cover your stay while in the U.S.